alyyorio/aly-portfolio/content/grcd.md

 </p>

 <p>
 The above is a mix of our pitch deck and final execution.
-Check out the original proposal here.
+Check out the original proposal <a href="https://drive.google.com/file/d/0B8A0BXqLdqxEMWV6SDNzVHpXb2c/view">here</a>.
 </p>